Skip to main content

 Limitations

-• Serverless backfilling is supported only in RisingWave Cloud, and you must enable it under Resources -> Backfillings before requesting it in SQL.
+• Serverless backfilling is supported only in RisingWave Cloud, and you must enable it in the Backfilling section of the Resources page before requesting it in SQL.

 • Serverless backfilling is not supported for databases in non-default resource groups.